Andrew Hazewinkel

 Ed 3 + 1 AP

 In 2010 I was in the audience of Hiroshi Sugimoto’s keynote lecture that opened the 17th Biennale of Sydney, The Beauty of Distance: Songs of Survival in a Precarious Age.
-While speaking about his ‘life project’ Seascapes, he said something that remains with me as an enduring fascination.
-Respectfully paraphrasing Sugimoto from my memory, he described his motivation for launching his Seascapes series as a questioning of whether it is possible for a contemporary person to make an image that the ancients may have seen.
+While speaking about his ‘life project’ Seascapes, he said something that remains with me as an abiding fascination.
+Paraphrasing Sugimoto here, from my memory, he described his motivation for creating his Seascapes as a questioning of whether it is possible for a contemporary person to make an image that the ancients may have seen.

-Three years later that thought played a principal role in my motivations for creating Material Collision (staring together at the stars) parts 1,2,3 2013 in which I too have tried to create an image that the ancients may have seen.
-While Sugimoto turned to the horizon at sea, I turn to the night sky.
+Three years later that thought played a principal role in my motivations for creating Material Collision (staring together at the stars) parts 1,2,3 in which I too have tried to create an image of what the ancients may have seen.
+Whereas Sugimoto turned to the horizon at sea, I turned to the night sky.

-Comprising image details of three late nineteenth century glass plate photographic negatives screen printed onto large sheets of carborundum sandpaper, this triptych sparkles gently like a night sky and it connects three periods of time in a vast expanse of historical time.
-The time during which the ancient roman sculptures were made, the time following their uneathing in which they were photographed, and the time in which I created this triptych.
+Comprising image details drawn from three late nineteenth century glass plate photographic negatives, screen-printed onto large sheets of carborundum sandpaper, this triptych sparkles softly like a night sky as it connects three distinct periods dispersed across a vast expanse of historical time.
+These are the period in which the roman sculptures (represented here) were made, ca 1st – 2 century CE.
+The period following their unearthing during which they were first photographed, ca 19th - 20th century CE.
+And the time in which I created this triptych, early 21st century CE.

-The starry qualities of the triptych are difficult to capture in documentation images of the work, it remains an experiential phenomenon.
-However the scratches and pittings that evidence the passage of time captured in the original glass negatives have been transfered through the process of their digitisation, to the files that were used in the screen printing process.
-These marks mingle with the visual effect created by the specific light refracting qualities of the silicon carbide particles which cover the surface of the paper.
+The starry qualities of the triptych are difficult to capture in documentation images, it remains an experiential phenomenon.
+However, the scratches and pittings in the original glass negatives (that evidence the passage of time), have been transfered through the process of the negative's digitisation to the files that I used in the screen printing process.
+These marks (visible here), mingle with the visual effect created by the light refracting qualities of the silicon carbide particles which dust the surface of the paper.

-In this triptych we see the shoulders, necks, and the back of the heads of three male figures of differing ages.
+In this triptych we see the shoulders, necks, and the back of the heads of three male figures.
 Everything else is stripped away.
-We might consider the triptych as a set of reverse portraits, or as a group portrait, or as a tableau in which we become another figure joining the group that is already staring together at the stars.
-In each of the possible readings we experience a sense of the timeless intimacy of the human figure, especially in shared contexts, however as we settle into the performative aspects of tableau reading, we gaze beyond the figures in front of us, we gaze with them, and in doing so we gaze not at history, rather we gaze with history, at the stars, and that makes Material Collision (staring together at the stars) parts 1, 2, 3 both archaic and contemporary.
+We might consider the work as a set of three reverse portraits, or as a group portrait, or as a tableau in which we become another figure joining the group that is already staring together at the stars.
+In each of these possible readings (of which there are countless others) we experience a sense of the timeless intimacy of the human figure which is especially evocative in shared contexts.
+However, as we settle into the performative aspects and implications of the tableau reading, we gaze beyond the figures that stand before us, we gaze with them, and in doing so we gaze not at history, rather we gaze with history, at the stars, and that makes Material Collision (staring together at the stars) parts 1, 2, 3 ancient and contemporary.

 Material Collision (staring together at the stars) parts 1,2,3 was commissioned by the National Gallery of Victoria and presented in the 2013 iteration of the exhibition Melbourne Now.